melombuki/JMonkeyGame/README.md

 -Create a new level of my own design

 Gameplay:
--End the game after the timer reaches 5 minutes total for a single round -Add the total score to the hud display, and the score for each hit item
+-Add the total score to the hud display, and the score for each hit item

-There will be more added to the wish list later.
+This list will be updated sporadically as I think of things to add or change.